 Breed: Bull Terrier

 Lily was surrendered to us on July 17th, 2021, and she has since settled in with her foster family with ease.
-She is described as being well behaved, but she is working on some counter manners as well as some separation anxiety.
+She is described as being very well behaved, but she is working on some counter manners as well as some minor separation anxiety.
 Aside from that, her foster family claim that she is very good, just wanting cuddles and love.
 She has since had a visit with our medical team and is now being treated with some medications in regard to an ear infection as well as some skin issues.
 She will need to visit with the vet again for a follow up as well as another set of immunizations.
 A spay will also need to be booked sometime in the near future.

 Breed: English Bulldog